peterhinch/micropython-async/i2c/README.md

 of other coroutines.
 If blocking time is critical it should be measured while running application code.

-I tried a variety of approaches before settling on a synchronous method for data exchange coupled with 2-wire hardware handshaking.
-The chosen approach minimises the time for which the schedulers are blocked.
-This is because of the need to initiate a blocking transfer on the I2C slave before the master can initiate a transfer.
-A one-wire handshake using open drain outputs is feasible but involves explicit delays.
-I took the view that a 2-wire solution is easier should anyone want to port the `Responder` to a platform such as the Raspberry Pi.
-The design has no timing constraints and uses normal I/O pins.

 ## 5.2 Buffering and RAM usage

 The protocol implements flow control: the `StreamWriter` at one end of the link